benahm/PackageXML-Utils/README.md

 *Generate a metadata file list names from an existing package*

-MergeMetadataTypeFileList
+ConcatFiles

-*Merge two metadata type file list into one*
+*Concat multiples file into one*